Skip to main content

 Key metrics are what I keep track of regularly and what I recommend non-HR professionals learn more about.

-So, rather than getting decision paralysis, start with the key metrics and then work your way towards the advanced ones.
+So, rather than getting decision paralysis, start with the key metrics and work your way towards the advanced ones.

 What Are Recruiting Metrics?

 Recruiting metrics are used to evaluate the effectiveness and efficiency of an organization's hiring process.
+They tell a different story than recruiting KPIs in that they are not always tied directly to business goals the way KPIs are.

 These metrics help organizations evaluate the performance of their recruitment activities, optimize procedures, and make data-driven decisions to improve hiring outcomes.